Spin(7) metrics from K\"ahler Geometry: -reduction of torsion free -structures

 From the theory of $SU(3)$-structures cf. \cite{Bedulli2007,ChiossiSalamonIntrinsicTorsion} we can decompose the system (\ref{1condition}), (\ref{2condition}) into irreducible $SU(3)$-modules and express the $1$-forms $\al_\xi$ and $\al_\eta$ only in terms of $s$ and $H$.
 The result of this calculation is summed up in the following lemma: \begin{Lemma} The condition $d\Phi=0$ is equivalent to $d\om=0$ and the system

 with

-\end{Lemma} Following the notation of \cite{Bedulli2007}, the non-zero terms of the $SU(3)$ decomposition are given by:
+\end{Lemma} In the notation of \cite{Bedulli2007}, the non-zero terms of the above $SU(3)$ decomposition are given by:

 These differential forms define the intrinsic torsion of the $SU(3)$-structure $(\om,\Om)$ i.e. they measure the failure of the holonomy group to reduce to (a subgroup of) $SU(3)$ cf. \cite{Bryant1987, Salamon1989}.
 Similarly to the Gray-Hervella decomposition \cite{GrayHervella} one can define different classes of $SU(3)$-structures by imposing the vanishing of various combinations of these forms.
-In particular, we have the following interesting classes: \begin{enumerate} \item Calabi-Yau (CY) i.e. $\pi_1=0$ and $\pi_2=\sigma_2=0$ \item K\"ahler i.e. $\pi_2=\sigma_2=0$ \item Special Generalised Calabi-Yau i.e. $\pi_1=0$ and $\pi_2=0$ \end{enumerate} In this paper we shall be primarily interested in the K\"ahler case, but before proceeding ahead we make the following important observation. \begin{Prop} If $s$ is constant then $(L^7,\vp)$ has holonomy contained in $G_2$ and $(N^8,\Phi)$ is the Riemannian product of $L^7$ and $S^1$.
-If furthermore, $H$ is also constant then $(P^6,\om,\Om)$ has holonomy contained in $SU(3)$ and $(N^8,\Phi)$ is the Riemannian product of $P^6$ and a flat $2$-torus.
+In particular, we have the following interesting classes: \begin{enumerate} \item Calabi-Yau (CY) i.e. $\pi_1=0$ and $\pi_2=\sigma_2=0$ \item K\"ahler i.e. $\pi_2=\sigma_2=0$ \item Special Generalised Calabi-Yau i.e. $\pi_1=0$ and $\pi_2=0$ \end{enumerate} In this paper we shall be primarily interested in the K\"ahler case, but before proceeding ahead we make the following important observation. \begin{Prop} If $s$ is constant then $(L^7,\vp)$ has holonomy contained in $G_2$ and $(N^8,\Phi)$ is (locally) the Riemannian product of $L^7$ and $S^1$.
+If furthermore, $H$ is also constant then $(P^6,\om,\Om)$ has holonomy contained in $SU(3)$ and $(N^8,\Phi)$ is (locally) the Riemannian product of $P^6$ and a flat $2$-torus.
 Hence $\xi$ and $\eta$ cannot both be Hermitian Yang-Mills connections if $(N^8,\Phi)$ has holonomy $Spin(7)$. \end{Prop} \begin{proof} If $s$ is constant then $d\eta \in \Lm^2_8$.
 By differentiating the relation

 we get that $\|d\eta\|_\om=0$.
-It follows that $[d\eta]$ defines a trivial class in $H^2(L,\mathbb{Z})$ and this proves the first claim.
+It follows that $[d\eta]$ defines a trivial class in $H^2(L^7,\mathbb{Z})$ and this proves the first claim.
 If $H$ is also constant we can apply the same argument to $d\xi$.
-The last assertion follows directly from Lemma \ref{torsionlemma}. \end{proof} \begin{Rem} Our construction also includes the $\mathbb{T}^2$ quotient of hyperK\"ahler eight-manifolds and CY $4$-folds under the group inclusions: $Sp(2)\subset SU(4) \subset Spin(7)$.
+The last assertion now follows directly from Lemma \ref{torsionlemma}. \end{proof} \begin{Rem} \ \\ \textbf{1.} When the hypothesis that the vector fields $X$ and $Y$ are orthogonal is dropped the expressions appearing in this section become more complicated.
+Furthermore, by imposing the K\"ahler assumption on the resulting $SU(3)$-structure we have only been able so far to find metrics with holonomy \textit{strictly} contained in $Spin(7)$.
+So we have decided to omit this more general setting in the present work to avoid introducing unnecessary complications. \\ \textbf{2.} Our construction also includes the $\mathbb{T}^2$ quotient of hyperK\"ahler eight-manifolds and CY $4$-folds under the group inclusions: $Sp(2)\subset SU(4) \subset Spin(7)$.
 As differential forms these can be expressed as